 "The Amazon is one of the richest areas of the world in animal and plant diversity.
 There can be more plant species in one hectare of Amazon rainforest than there are in all of Europe."

-Once I joined the staff at ExpeditionTrips, the company founders Ashton Palmer and Kristy Royce shared tales from their Amazon adventures.
-After years as naturalist guides all along the river, they then lived and worked with the Machiguenga, an indigenous group in Peru’s lowland Amazon rainforest, helping to develop a community-based ecolodge.
-Their job was to train the community members about ecotourism, guiding practices, lodge operations, basic English, and prepare them for the realities of tourism.
-I listened intently as they explained, “Walking through the rainforest with a Native guide is an amazing experience.
+Once I joined the staff at ExpeditionTrips, the company founder Ashton Palmer shared tales from his Amazon adventures.
+After years as a naturalist guide all along the river, he then lived and worked with the Machiguenga, an indigenous group in Peru’s lowland Amazon rainforest, helping to develop a community-based ecolodge.
+His job was to train the community members about ecotourism, guiding practices, lodge operations, basic English, and prepare them for the realities of tourism.
+I listened intently as he explained, “Walking through the rainforest with a Native guide is an amazing experience.
 While most people only see immense walls of green, the indigenous Indians see, hear and smell every minute detail.
 The rainforest, their home, has everything they need to survive; it is their pharmacy, their supermarket, their REI and Home Depot.
 Every step they take, they gather something useful.”

 "Some of the world’s last live-off-the-land peoples live in the Amazon rainforests."

 A few years ago, I had the opportunity to visit Ecuador’s Kapawi Ecolodge on the Capahuari River, fifteen kilometers from the Peruvian border.
 Our guides, Lorena from Quito and Ilardio, a local Achuar Indian, guided us on walks through the forest, educating us about the myriad uses of palm, natural antiseptics from bark, and local delicacies such as lemon ants.
 In the evenings, I retired to my cabana’s hammock to count macaws flying overhead and listen to the mysterious calls and chirps surrounding the lodge.